roman-milk/roman-milk.github.io/the-cursed-house-of-crow.md

  So lost was Alex in Madeline's prodigious rack he had forgotten he was balls deep in this bitch.
 Her tight, squeezing mature cunt was gripping his young, thick, pulsing cock.
 And although Alex was disgusted by this woman's evil, manipulative ways, her cunt was driving him fucking wild.
 The way it squeezed him tighter than any pussy he had ever felt, even Sally's.
 Alex couldn't believe this old, colonial, deranged witch had such a tight, wet, vice-like hole.
 His cock was tingling, the cum set to burst forth, ready to explode from his ready ball sack.

  How could he both detest this woman and enjoy her cunt?
 How could he be attracted to her and also disgusted by her evilness?
 How could he love his girlfriend and also be under this woman with his cock buried inside her extra- tight cunt?
 How could he both hate this woman and be so close to cumming inside of her?
 This woman had his mind split in two.
-Report_Story #8